kohei-us/mdds/README.md

 ```

 It will install the headers under `/usr/local` by default.
 Use the `--prefix`
-option to specify custom install location if you wish to install it to a non-
+option of the autogen.sh script to specify custom install location if you wish
-default location.
+to install it to a non-default location.